On Hamiltonian cycles of power graphs of abelian groups: Structure of Power Graphs

 \subsection{Cluster graphs}

-Throughout this section we will consider the directed power graph of a group. \begin{defn}A cluster in a power graph $G$ is a strong component in the associated directed power graph.
+Throughout this section we will consider the directed power graph of a group. \begin{defn}A cluster in a power graph $G$ is a strongly connected component in the associated directed power graph.

-\end{defn} Note that a natural graph structure precipitates on the set of clusters $\mathcal{C}$ of the power graph $G=(V,E)$ as the quotient graph under the equivalence relation defined by the strong components.
-Also note that this graph structure acquires a natural direction on the edges and further note that by the lemma \ref{edge_composition} this direction on the edges of the clusters is not reversible.
-We will call this to be the cluster graph of the power graph $G$, just as the lemma \ref{edge_composition}.
+\end{defn} Note that a natural graph structure precipitates on the set of clusters $\mathcal{C}$ of the power graph $G=(V,E)$ as the quotient graph under the equivalence relation defined by the strong components, namely if $C_1,C_2$ are two clusters $(C_1,C_2)$ is an edge if there are $x \in C_1, y \in C_2$ such that $(x,y) \in E$.
+Note that once such an edge exist there will be edges between every pair $(z,w)$ , $z \in C_1, w \in C_2$.
+Also note that this graph structure acquires a natural direction on the edges and further note that by the lemma \ref{edge_composition} this direction on the edges of the clusters is not reversible, otherwise the two clusters will be one unified strong componnent.
+We will call this the cluster graph of the power graph $G$.
 The induced subgraph on the set of vertices of a cluster $c$ is a directed complete subgraph of the graph $G$, as a result the graph $G$ is totally determined if the cluster graph and the size of the clusters are known.
 The cluster graph with the vertex weight defined by the size of the cluster totally characterizes the graph $G$.
-Let $G=(V,E)$ be a vertex weighted graph with vertex weight $w: V \rightarrow \mathbb{N}$, we define $\widetilde{G^{w}}$ as a the graph on the set of vertices $\cup_{v \in V}\{v\}\times [w(v)]$ with $((v,i),(u,j))$ an edge if either $v=u$ and $i \neq j$ or $(v,u) \in E$, this operation is reversible since the original graph $G$ is the quotient graph of the graph $\widetilde{G^{w}}$ where $(v,i)$ is equivalent to $(u,j)$ if $v=u$.
-Thus a power graph $G$ is isomorphic to the graph $\widetilde{\mathcal{C}^{w}}$ where $\mathcal{C}$ is the cluser graph and $w(c)=\card{c}$.
+Let $G=(V,E)$ be a vertex weighted graph with vertex weight $w: V \rightarrow \mathbb{N}$, we define $\widetilde{G^{w}}$ as a the graph on the set of vertices $\cup_{v \in V}\{v\}\times [w(v)]$ ($[n]=\{1,2, \ldots , n\})$ with $((v,i),(u,j))$ an edge if either $v=u$ and $i \neq j$ or $(v,u) \in E$, this operation is reversible since the original graph $G$ is the quotient graph of the graph $\widetilde{G^{w}}$ where $(v,i)$ is equivalent to $(u,j)$ if $v=u$.
+Thus a power graph $G$ is isomorphic to the graph $\widetilde{\mathcal{C}^{w}}$ where $\mathcal{C}$ is the cluster graph and $w(c)=\card{c}$.
 We sum up the above discussion in the following three brief lemmas, the proofs of which are more or less automatic. \begin{lem} If $c_1,c_2,c_3$ such that $(c_1,c_2)$ and $(c_2,c_3)$ are directed cluster edges, then there is a directed cluster edge $(c_1,c_3)$. \end{lem}

 \begin{lem}Let $c_1,c_2$ be two clusters in a graph $G$ and let $v_i \in c_i$ be vertices such that $(v_1,v_2)$ is an edge in $G$, then for every $v \in c_1$ and $v' \in c_2$ there are edges $(v,v')$ in $G$. \end{lem} \begin{proof} Follows from the lemma \ref{edge_composition}.